 Under the Structural Funds Programmes (SFs), there may be State aid present in any of the awards made by public authorities – including the SFs themselves.
 Where this is the case, these awards must comply with EC State aid rules and the Managing Authority has ultimate responsibility for ensuring that this is the case.

-There may be State aid at different levels of a Structural Fund project.
+There may be State aid at different levels of an SFs project.
 State aid therefore needs to be considered from the level of the initial grant recipient through to the level of the end beneficiary.

 Where public monies do constitute State aid, then both the public match funding and the SFs element must comply with the EC’s State aid rules and be provided as compatible aid where possible.
-Public match funders and those paying out Structural Funds should satisfy themselves that, when an individual project funding award constitutes State aid, it is paid to the end beneficiary under an EC approved State aid scheme or in accordance with the EC's General Block Exemption Regulation, whichever is appropriate - and that full records of all individual awards are kept, which will be included in the annual reports that the State Aid Unit submits to the EC.
+Public match funders, and those paying out Structural Funds, should satisfy themselves that, when an individual project funding award constitutes State aid, it is paid to the end beneficiary under an EC approved State aid scheme, or in accordance with the EC's General Block Exemption Regulation, whichever is appropriate.
+Furthermore they should ensure that full records of all individual awards are kept for inclusion in the annual reports that the State Aid Team submits to the EC.

 The Scottish Government is currently working with Structural Funds Partners to develop a new programme for the period 2014-2020 and new State Aid schemes to provide cover for these activities will be notified to the European Commission in due course.
 Details will be published here when available.

 Click here to return to our main page